-16As recommended by Gelman and Imbens (2019), we present baseline results for linear and quadratic specifications of equation (3) (i.e., $p \le 2$), but we show in Online Appendix Figures A9 and A10 that all results are virtually identical for p = 0 and p = 3, and they are even stronger when estimating non-parametric RD regressions for different multiples of the MSE-optimal bandwidth (as defined in Calonico et al., 2014).
+$^{17}$ As recommended by Gelman & Imbens (2019), we present baseline results for linear and quadratic specifications of Equation (3) (i.e., $p \le 2$ ), but we show in Online Appendix Figures A9 and A10 that all results are virtually identical for p=0 and p=3, and they are even stronger when estimating non-parametric RD regressions for different multiples of the MSE-optimal bandwidth (as defined in Calonico et al. 2014).

-potential outcomes are mean independent from the score S conditional on X, then controlling for X is sufficient to eliminate selection bias when comparing units away from the cutoff.
-This is because conditioning on X makes potential outcomes independent from S and, thus, from the treatment status D. Therefore, variables that would potentially bias estimates of treatment effects away from the cutoff are either included in X or in u; in the former case, we control for them, and in the latter we can safely ignore them.
+sumption (CIA) in Equation (4) implies that potential confounders (e.g., high-scoring firms being better-managed) would be either absorbed by X or uncorrelated with the outcome.
+To be more specific, following Angrist & Rokkanen (2015) let the running variable S be a function S = g(X, u) of some observable variables X and some unobservable variables u.
+If potential outcomes are mean independent from the score S conditional on X, then 5 controlling for X is sufficient to eliminate selection bias when comparing units away from the cutoff.
+This is because conditioning on X makes potential outcomes independent from S and, thus, from the treatment status D. Therefore, variables that would potentially bias estimates of treatment effects away from the cutoff are either included in X or in u; in the former case, we control for them, and in the latter, we can safely ignore them.
 In addition to the CIA condition in (4), this approach requires the classical common support between treated and controls with respect to X,

-$$0 < \mathbb{P}\left(D = 1 \mid X\right) < 1 \qquad \text{a.s..} \tag{5}$$
+$$0 < \mathbb{P}(D=1 \mid X) < 1$$ a.s..
+(5)